Know Place to See in Nepal

 • Rato Machhindra Nath Temple.

-This is an oldest Hindu temple and dedicated to Lord Shiva is situated on the sacred Bagmati River.
-It is built in the form of a two tired gilded pagoda and has huge silver doors that are richly carved.
+This is the oldest Hindu temple and is dedicated to Lord Shiva and is situated on the sacred Bagmati River.
+It is built in the form of a two-toned gilded pagoda and has huge silver doors that are richly carved.
 There are some erotic paintings on the walls.
 Only Hindus are permitted to enter the main temple which is one of the sacred temples.
-Tourist can see this temple from the eastern side of the river.
-There is Bagmati River beside that river every day death body burn own their place I mean there is differ the Hindu people rank.
+Tourists can see this temple from the eastern side of the river.
+There is the Bagmati River beside that river every day dead body burn own their place I mean there are different Hindu people’s ranks.

 (E) Bauddhanath Stupa.

-This octagonal based stupa inset with prayer wheels is the largest of its kind in the world.
+This octagonal-based stupa inset with prayer wheels is the largest of its kind in the world.
 It has four pairs of eyes in the four directions which keep watch for righteous behavior.
-This is 6km from touristy area Thamel.
-The side streets are full of maroon-robed monks, gleaming monastery roof and shop fronts full of monks.
+This is 6km from the touristy area of Thamel.
+The side streets are full of maroon-robed monks, gleaming monastery roofs, and shop fronts full of monks.

 (F) Bhaktapur Durbar Squire.

-This Temple is build around 330 AD; this is believed to be oldest pagoda-style temple in the Kathmandu valley.
-The temple has excellent sculpture and carvings.
+This Temple was built around 330 AD; this is believed to be the oldest pagoda-style temple in the Kathmandu valley.
+The temple has excellent sculptures and carvings.
 From here one can see the beautiful countryside

 (H) Lumbini

-Lumbini is the birth place of Lord Buddha and is just 10km from the Indo-Nepal border.
+Lumbini is the birthplace of Lord Buddha and is just 10km from the Indo-Nepal border.
 In ancient times, Lumbini was a royal park in Sakya territory, situated on the banks of river Rohini between Kapilavastu and Devadaha.
 The birth of Gautam Buddha in Lumbini makes it one of the most sacred places in the world.
 Year after Mayadevi gave birth to Siddhartha; the Buddha once visited Lumbini on his way to Devadaha and preached the Devdaha Sutta there.
-The Sal trees forest where Siddhartha was born.
+The Sal Trees forest where Siddhartha was born.
 But Asoka, in the 21st year of his region visited the forest and raised a pillar on the spot where Siddhartha was born.
-Where are The Asoka Pillar, The Mayadevi Temple, The modern Buddhist Vihar and many other places to see around the area.
+There are The Asoka Pillar, The Mayadevi Temple, The modern Buddhist Vihar, and many other places to see around the area.